Woodview Lanteglos Camelford nr Tintagel Boscastle

 Villa / 2 bedrooms / sleeps 4 Home 1715650

 Last minute availability due to illness.
 Please contact for details.
 Woodview Lanteglos Self Catering Holiday Chalet.
 Golf and North Cornwall Coastal Path nearby .
 The price includes electricity, water, free safe and secure parking, free use of adult and children's swimming pools (end of May until 5th September) and wifi.
 Bedding is included in the price in full week lets though can be available for less than weekly lets for an additional charge.
 Please just let us know.

 Lanteglos has period character and traditional features.
-The Villa itself provides a quiet, peaceful haven.
-Once you arrive, you'll feel only peace and tranquillity.
+The Villa itself provides a quiet, peaceful haven, a guest saying 'it was a piece of tranquility' Once you arrive, you'll feel only peace and tranquillity.
 The setting is idyllic, with 15 acres of enchanting gardens and woodlands.
 It changes with the seasons, early in the year are beautiful rhododendrons, later roses.
 The extensive safe grounds allow children to play safely while you can sit and relax.
 You also, if you choose, have the use of the nearby Hotel's facilities whilst enjoying the privacy of your own villa.

 For golf enthusiasts there are reduced green fees at the nearby Jack Nicklaus course at St Mellion, and Bowood Park Golf Club.